rmclarklab/mite_eQTL/README.md

 gtf: gtf file for the reference genome <br>
 bam: bam of reads aligned to reference genome <br>
 out: output folder
-- A new "out" folder will be created (if not exist) and all output files will be written under the folder. <br>
+- A new "out" folder will be created (if not existing) and all output files will be written under the folder. <br>
 - File named "pos_depth.txt" (coverage at gene coding positions) will be generated under the \[out\] folder. <br>

-2. report the single-copy coverage depth for the BAM file.  <br>
+2. Report the single-copy coverage depth for the BAM file.  <br>
 ```bash
 Rscript single_depth.R [out]/pos_depth.txt [cov_est] -O [out]
 ```